IvanDamNation/django_study_sixth/README.md

-# django_study_fifth
+# django_study_sixth

-My fifth practice project in Django and HTML
+My sixth practice project in Django and HTML

 This is simple (not so already) project on Django.

 Features:
-1) Register/login/logout for users (with simple profiles)
-2) Google authorization
-3) Group diversification
-4) User can change profile or become author
-5) Permissions for authors (Make/change/delete posts)
+1) M2M connection subscription user to category
+2) Notification about news in category on email
+3) News list of week on email
+4) News add limitation per user

-Please, install this pakages in your virtual environment for proper work:
+Please, install this packages in your virtual environment for proper work:
 1) django
 2) django-filter
 3) django-allauth

-Made for fifth practice exercise in chapter "Django and backend" for SkillFactory
+Made for sixth practice exercise in chapter "Django and backend" for SkillFactory

 Superuser: